 IP Spoofing

 IP spoofing is when an attacker changes the source IP address in a packet to make it look like it’s from a trusted source.
-This can be used to gain access to systems or networks or to launch denial-of-service attacks.
+This can be used to access systems or networks or launch denial-of-service attacks.

 ARP (Address Resolution Protocol) Spoofing